 The Directors were appointed as non-executive Directors by letters issued on the respective dates of appointment.
+Each

-Each Director's appointment letter provides that, upon the termination of his/her appointment, that he/she must resign in writing and all records remain the property of the Company.
+Director's appointment letter provides that, upon the termination of their appointment, that they must resign in writing and all records remain the property of the Company.
 The Directors' appointments can be terminated in accordance with the Articles and without compensation.